Hyundai Ioniq 5 N Is The Electric Hot Hatchback That Could Rival Sports Cars

 The brakes have also seen an upgrade in the new model, with 4-piston 400mm front discs and one-piston 360mm rear discs.
 Other than dropping anchor and putting this heavy car to a halt faster, the brakes are lightweight and have been optimised for better cooling.

 The chassis is stiffer, allowing for better handling.
-Hyundai says it has engineered an additional 42 welding points and additional adhesives, along with reinforcements to the electric motor and battery mounts.
-The integrated drive axles at the front and rear are inspired by the WRC rally cars.
+Hyundai says it has engineered an additional 42 welding points and extra adhesives, along with reinforcements to the electric motor and battery mounts.
+The integrated drive axles at the front and rear are also inspired by the WRC rally cars.

 An electric transmission system (sort of!)

 Hyundai has developed something called the N e-shift that is allegedly emulating an 8-speed DCT transmission on an electric car.
 The mode will disrupt the torque flow to the wheels, emulating a manual transmission car for enhanced sportiness.
-Along with this, the N Active Sound + emulates various noises from ICE-powered cars as well as EV sounds, played through the eight speakers located inside and two on the outside.
+Along with this, the N Active Sound+ emulates various EV sounds and noises from ICE-powered cars, played through its ten speakers (eight located inside and two on the outside).

-Other than these, the N Drift Optimiser allows the driver to kick the car into an oversteer easily, initiating a drift.
+Additionally, the N Drift Optimiser allows the driver to easily kick the car into oversteer, initiating a drift.
 The N Torque Distribution helps the driver control the torque distribution between the front and rear wheels using an electronic limited-slip differential.

 The Ioniq 5 N looks largely similar to the standard model, save for the aggressive aero bits allowing for more downforce.
 The upgrades make the Ioniq 5 N 80mm longer and 50mm wider than the standard model.
-The aluminium alloy wheels are now bigger at 21 inches.
+At 21 inches, the aluminium alloy wheels are also bigger.

-Hyundai is yet to reveal the price of the Ioniq 5 N but considering all the performance upgrades, it is likely to command a premium over the standard model.
+Hyundai is yet to reveal the price of the Ioniq 5 N but considering all of its performance upgrades, it is likely to command a premium over the standard model.

 (Hero and Featured Image Credits: Courtesy Hyundai)